kawansoft/AceQL.Client2/README.md

 Boolean, Blob/Clob, Integer, Short, Double, Float, BigDecimal, Long, String, Date, Time, Timestamp, URL and Array.

 Note that the AceQL SDK does not allow you to specify data types to use; data types are implicitly chosen with the `AceQLParameter` values.

+## *[Advertisement] 📢*

+## *Transform Your Development with ChatMotor API! 🚀*

+[ChatMotor](https://www.chatmotor.ai/) API is designed to make your development life easier by handling the complexities of OpenAI and ChatGPT:

+- 🌟 **Seamless Integration**: No need to learn the intricacies of OpenAI APIs and their limitations.
+ChatMotor handles chunking, HTTP errors, and retry management.
+- 📄 **Excel Handling**: Allow your end user to easily process and manipulate large Excel files using simple prompts.
+Much easier for them than endless VBA or painful Python coding.
+- 📝 **Unlimited Input Sizes**: Seamlessly handle prompts that exceed 4096 tokens with automatic sequencing and parallel task threading for speed, allowing you to treat large inputs without dwelling on the details.
+- 🎙️ **Hassle-Free Transcriptions**: Simply provide the audio files for transcription, regardless of format and size.
+ChatMotor handles everything, including gigantic files, and delivers a clean, formatted text file.
+- 🌐 **Advanced Translation**: Handle documents of any size with ease.
+Just pass them to the API, and it will manage everything, delivering accurate and fast results.

+**✨ Faster and Easier Delivery for Your End User: Save Time, Reduce Complexity, and Focus on What Matters!**

+👉 Explore [**ChatMotor**](https://www.chatmotor.ai) and revolutionize your development workflow!

 # Using the AceQL C# Client SDK